fayoubi/yadmanx/README.md

 ## ✅ Start all services (Frontend + All Backend Services)

-The application consists of a React frontend and three backend microservices:
+The application consists of a React frontend and four backend microservices:

 ### Quick Start with Script